 “Thanks to the support from Children Incorporated sponsors, we were able to provide more food to children, employ additional staff and improve the buildings.”

 Our work began when church members would tell me about malnourished children who lived nearby who they knew were not going to school.
-We thought that offering them a place to stay — and food — was a good way to help the community.
+We thought that offering them a place to stay — and food — was a good way to help.

 SC: What can you tell us about the home?